-On May 3, 2013, plaintiffs in Deutsche ZentralGenossenschaftsbank AG et al. v.
+On May 3, 2013, plaintiffs in Deutsche Zentral-Genossenschaftsbank AG et al. v.
 Morgan Stanley et al. filed a complaint against the MS Firm, certain affiliates, and other defendants in the Supreme Court of NY.
-The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiffs of certain mortgage passthrough certificates backed by securitization trusts containing residential mortgage loans.
-The total amount of certificates allegedly sponsored, underwritten and/or sold by the MS Firm to plaintiff was approximately \$644 million.
+The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiffs of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+The total amount of certificates allegedly sponsored, underwritten and/or sold by the MS Firm to plaintiff was approximately \$634 million.
 The complaint alleges causes of action against the MS Firm for common law fraud, fraudulent concealment, aiding and abetting fraud, negligent misrepresentation, and rescission and seeks, among other things, compensatory and punitive damages.
 On June 10, 2014, the court granted in part and denied in part the MS Firm's motion to dismiss the complaint.
-The MS Firm perfected its appeal from that decision on June 12, 2015.
-At December 25, 2016, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$247 million, and the certificates had incurred actual losses of approximately \$86 million.
-Based on currently available information, the MS Firm believes it could incur a loss in this action up to the difference between the \$247 million unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the MS Firm, or upon sale, plus pre- and postjudgment interest, fees and costs.
+On June 20, 2017 the Appellate Division affirmed the lower court's June 10, 2014 order.
+On October 3, 2017, the Appellate Division denied the MS Firm's motion for leave to appeal to the New York Court of Appeals.
+At December 25, 2017, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$215 million, and the certificates had incurred actual losses of approximately \$88 million.
+Based on currently available information, the MS Firm believes it could incur a loss in this action up to the difference between the \$215 million unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the MS Firm, or upon sale, plus pre- and post-judgment interest, fees and costs.
 The MS Firm may be entitled to be indemnified for some of these losses.

 On July 8, 2013, U.S. Bank National Association, in its capacity as trustee, filed a complaint against the MS Firm styled U.S. Bank National Association, solely in its capacity as Trustee of the Morgan Stanley Mortgage Loan Trust 2007-2AX (MSM 2007-2AX) v.
-Morgan Stanley Mortgage Capital Holdings LLC, as Successor-by-Merger to Morgan Stanley Mortgage Capital Inc. and GreenPoint Mortgage Funding, Inc., pending in the Supreme Court of NY.
+Morgan Stanley Mortgage Capital Holdings LLC, Successor-by-Merger to Morgan Stanley Mortgage Capital Inc. and GreenPoint Mortgage Funding, Inc., pending in the Supreme Court of NY.
 The complaint asserts claims for breach of contract and alleges, among other things, that the loans in the trust, which had an original principal balance of approximately \$650 million, breached various representations and warranties.
 The complaint seeks, among other relief, specific performance of the loan breach remedy procedures in the transaction documents, unspecified damages and interest.
 On August 22, 2013, the MS Firm filed a motion to dismiss the complaint, which was granted in part and denied in part on November 24, 2014.
 Based on currently available information, the MS Firm believes that it could incur a loss in this action of up to approximately \$240 million, the total original unpaid balance of the mortgage loans for which the MS Firm received repurchase demands that it did not repurchase, plus pre- and post-judgment interest, fees and costs, but plaintiff is seeking to expand the number of loans at issue and the possible range of loss could increase.